javelit/docs/content/get-started/fundamentals/additional-features.md

 powerful way to create multipage apps using [`Jt.page`](/develop/api-reference/navigation/jt.page) and [`Jt.navigation`](/develop/api-reference/navigation/jt.navigation).
 Just create your pages and connect them with navigation as follows:

-1. Create an entry point class that defines and connects your pages
+1. Create an entry point class (or method in _embedded_ mode) that defines and connects your pages
-2. Create separate Java classes for each page's content
+2. Create separate Java methods for each page's content.
+They are passed as Java `Runnable`.
 3. Use [`Jt.page`](/develop/api-reference/navigation/jt.page) to define your pages and [`Jt.navigation`](/develop/api-reference/navigation/jt.navigation) to connect them

 Here's an example of a three-page app: